monjur-nishad/PriCoSha/README.md

 mechanism, detailed below; tag content items with usernames of people referred to in the content items (if they have permission to do so), etc.

-NOTE: THIS VERSION IS VERY MESSY AND HAS QUITE A FEW BUGS.